 Yes, the budget is always an important consideration.
 This is especially true when you’re spending money on something you’re going to sell and leave behind.
-But it is possible to remodel your mobile home on a budget, including if those improvements are for a mobile home you want to sell.
+But it is possible to save money while remodeling a mobile home, while also adding significant value.
+Especially if those improvements are for a mobile home you want to sell.

 Can I get some tips on taking photos of my mobile home?

 Fortunately, technology is on your side.
-Most new phones have really good cameras.
+Most smartphones today have high-quality cameras that are easy to use.
 Pay attention to lighting.
 Keep a steady hand or use a tripod.
 Take a lot of photos so you have a variety to choose from.
 Taking great photos of your mobile home is one of the primary steps you can take toward successfully selling a manufactured home.